Family ties drive big expectations for marriage of Coppola and Delicato wineries

 Meanwhile, Coppola helped further cement Sonoma County as a world-renowned wine region with his namesake winery and the Virginia Dare Winery, which was included as part of the sale along with its Archimedes Vineyard.

-On the other hand, Delicato is much bigger as the fifth-largest wine producer in the country last year, producing 16 million cases last year, buoyed by phenomenal growth of its affordable boxed wine label: Bota Box.
+On the other hand, Delicato is much bigger as the fifth-largest wine producer in the country, producing 16 million cases last year, buoyed by phenomenal growth of its affordable boxed wine label, Bota Box.
 It’s also the third-largest U.S. exporter of wine.
 And now it has new wine inventory to court international distributors with the well-known Coppola name on the bottles.

 The reviews by industry analysts have been mostly positive.
 Rob McMillan, executive vice president of Silicon Valley Bank’s wine division, said that Delicato can use the acquisition to drive additional volume into market categories where they are not heavily represented.